alex/what-happens-when/README.rst

 "google.com" many blocks of code run and the suggestions will be refined with each keypress.
 It may even suggest "google.com" before you finish typing it.
+Key Event Propagation: The initial keypress triggers an event propagation sequence within the operating system.

+Event Handling by Browser: The browser, as an integral part of the OS, handles this keypress event.

+Auto-Complete Activation: The browser's auto-complete functionality is activated in response to the "g" keypress event.

 The "enter" key bottoms out
 ---------------------------